Last Updated: April 9, 2023

 So, when it comes to choosing a power supply, the trick is finding a good value model, but importantly simultaneously ensuring you pick one of good enough quality.
 Rule number one of buying a PSU is to avoid lower-quality units at all costs, as the few dollars it might save you upfront can come back to haunt you later on if your PSU has issues.
 Mid-range GPUs aren't as demanding and reliant on having a high quality PSU that provides clean, stable power, but they still need a decent PSU if you care about your system running nice and stable, and lasting the distance.

-So, to balance price vs quality, out of all the PSUs on the market right now my top pick is the Corsair CXM series, a frequent inclusion in the best gaming PC builds series.
+So, to balance price vs quality, out of all the PSUs on the market right now my top pick would be the Corsair CXM series, a frequent inclusion in the best gaming PC builds series over the years.
 The CXM has stood the test of time as one of the better value oriented models out there, that is normally very affordable compared to higher-quality tier A units but that importantly doesn't sacrifice on quality too much.
-Just don't go pairing the CX650M with a RTX 3080 or something like that, as you definitely want something a little better for such a demanding card.
-For lesser cards though, it's a great budget PSU.
+However, at the time of writing this latest update to this PSU buyer's guide, the CXM is hard to find in stock and/or at a reasonable price, so it's had to make way for another good-value budget PSU in the Thermaltake Smart BM2.

 Modular?
 Yes (Semi Modular)